 Mastering international trade procedures will be key to maintaining a successful export operation.
 You may need to invest in both specialist training and computer software, to aid your management of international trading (and payment) processes.
 Exactly what you are exporting and where it is going will determine the kind of procedures you need to have in place, but these will normally include:

 Chambers of Commerce offer advice and training courses on paperwork for the movement of goods.
 Certificates of origin are often required to meet customs and quota requirements in the importing country.
 The Chambers of Commerce are the designated authority for the issue of EU certificates of origin, which will continue to be used until the end of the Brexit transition period on 1 January 2021.
 The service is open to all businesses in the UK, at a reasonable cost, and there are beneficial rates for Chamber members.

 Organising the physical movement of your goods will play a key role in your export operations.
-First-time exporters can discuss their plans with their local Chambers, to ensure the mode of transport and packing is best suited to your product, and to check that you haven't missed anything.
+First-time exporters can discuss their plans with their local Chambers, to make sure the mode of transport and packing is best suited to your product, and to check that you haven't missed anything.
 A forwarding agent can also give you help with the packing and shipping of your goods.
 Although there is no legal obligation to do so, it is generally advisable to get your goods insured.
 Marine insurance is the general term used to describe cover against damage to goods and loss while in transit.
 Policies will also cover road, rail and air freight.
 Any shipments you send out should conform to the Incoterms, a set of internationally recognised set of instructions used in the global transportation of goods.